 But Gallo is more infamous for other deeds.
 As the Trivia section of Gallo’s IMDB bio poetically puts it, “Known for his outspoken views and the outspoken way of speaking them out.”
 Gallo was also the writer-director of The Brown Bunny, in which actress Chloe Sevigny goes the next step beyond applying lipstick using a belt buckle.

 We’ve got a theme going here, people.

 The site also features interviews with other artsy New Yorkers talking about what it means to live downtown and be “underground” and “unpredictable.”
 Maybe Belvedere felt the need to wildly differentiate itself from all the other “preppie vodkas” flooding the market, and that they had to literally stoop to extremes to make this vodka appear edgy.
 I’m also thinking that Belvedere confused Wired with Conde-Nast’s other publications (Vogue, Vanity Fair, The New Yorker, etc.), or that Conde-Nast sold them a package deal.
-Unfortunately for Belvedere, there’s no way for them to measure if this Wired ad is successful since it doesn’t contain a dedicated URL or special offer just for this publication.

 Update 2 April 2012: Wow, just when you think Belvedere couldn’t get any lower, they run an ad that insinuates rape and uses a stolen image.
 (Out of respect for the actress whose photo was stolen, I refuse to show it here.)
 Completely classless.
 I had to wait till April 2 to confirm this, in case it was an April Fools joke.
-How could professional marketers be that stupid?
+How could professional marketers be that clueless?